 Prep your slow cooker

 For recipes like lasagna, and macaroni and cheese, cakes and the like, prep your slow cooker by placing two pieces of aluminum foil that have been sprayed with cooking spray, placed perpendicular to make kind of a sling.
 Then after cooking, easily lift out your prepared meal for easy cutting rather than it spooning out of the cooker.
-For most other recipes, spray vegetable oil on the inside of the insert before adding ingredients, especially sweet or custardy-type recipes, to prevent burning and sticking (disposable slow cooker inserts are popular but not practical for every recipe).
+For most other recipes, spray vegetable oil on the inside of the insert before adding ingredients, especially sweet or custardy-type recipes, to prevent burning and sticking (disposable slow cooker liners are popular and awesome! but not practical for every recipe).
 If your appliance has a hot spot (most do and it’s usually the back of the cooker), think about adding a foil collar to the back of the slow cooker before adding the food.
 Fold a piece of aluminum foil into about 6 layers long enough to cover the back half of your slow cooker.

 Use your microwave